Rainald I Masoir: Great officer

 Baldwin II reached Antioch weeks after the battle.
 He was elected baillif (or regent) for the absent and minor prince, Bohemond II.
 Baldwin II's charter of grant to the Abbey of Our Lady of Josaphat which was issued in 1122 is the first extant document which was witnessed by Rainald.
 He was listed as the last among the witnesses.
 Bohemond II assumed the government of the principality in October 1126.
 He confirmed the privileges of the Genoese in 1127.
 Bohemond's diploma refers to Rainald as constable, showing that Rainald had already been appointed to that office.
 Rainald signed the document as the first among the lay witnesses.
 He is the only lay landholder who was elevated to a great office in the principality in the 12th century.

 The Assassins stirred up a riot at Bikisrail in 1131.
 He hurried to the region to mediate a settlement, but the Assassins could not be pacified for long.
 They seized Qadmus in the mountains two years later.

-Bohemond II's widow, Alice of Jerusalem, claimed the regency for her minor daughter, Constance of Antioch, against her brother-in-law, Fulk, King of Jerusalem in 1132.
-Pons, Count of Tripoli, Joscelin II, Count of Edessa, and the powerful Antiochene barons, William of Zardana and Garenton of Saone supported her, but Fulk came to Antioch and defeated her supporters near Chastel Rouge.
+Bohemond II's widow, Alice of Jerusalem, claimed the regency for her minor daughter, Constance of Antioch, against her brother-in-law, King Fulk of Jerusalem in 1132.
+Counts Pons of Tripoli and Joscelin II of Edessa and the powerful Antiochene barons William of Zardana and Garenton of Saone supported Alice, but Fulk came to Antioch and defeated her supporters near Chastel Rouge.
 Before leaving the principality, Fulk made Rainald his baillif.

 Rainald's activities cannot be documented after around 1135.
 His son, Rainald II Masoir, married Pons of Tripoli's daughter, Agnes.
 His descendants were the most influential barons of the principality for decades.
 Their domains included most of the southern region of the principality.